codeshnippet/codeshnippet.github.io/_posts/2017-07-16-buying-and-selling-a-stock.markdown

 ---
 layout: post
-title:  "Buying and selling a stock."
+title:  "Buying and selling a stock"
 date:   2017-07-16 21:54:35 +0200
 categories: interview algorithm
 ---

-This post could be useful to both sides: the interviewer and the interviewee.
-But it mostly targets the former.
 What makes a good technical interview question?
 In my opinion, most important are the following qualities:
 - Simple to explain and understand;
 - Problem has multiple solutions;
-- Problem complexity can be easily increased or decreased;
+- Problem complexity can be increased or decreased;
+- Solution is not trivial;
 <br>

-Lets take a look at an example of a **good** technical interview question:
+Here is an example of a **good** technical interview question:
 > Design an algorithm that determines maximum profit that could have been made by buying and selling a single share over a given day range.
 <br>